 Dining at Mingshi Scenic Area

-While the dining options here don’t compare to those in Yangshuo, there’s a community area within the Mingshi Scenic Area where you can find accommodations, restaurants, cafés, and more.
-We ended up having lunch at a local restaurant.
-Despite the name, which made us think we’d be eating cafeteria-style food, the environment was actually pleasant, and the food was tasty, though a bit on the pricier side.
+The food here is not up to Yangshuo standards, but there is a residential area within Mingshi Scenic Area where you can find various hotels, restaurants, and even a café.
+We ended up having lunch at a local restaurant here.
+Don’t let the name fool you like it did to me.
+We thought we would be having cafeteria-style food.
+But the place was actually quite pleasant, and the food was also quite tasty, although a little on the pricier side.

 Travel Tips

-- Ignore random offers from people trying to sell you tours by the roadside.
+- Turn down offers from people at random trying to sell you tours by the roadside.

-- Don’t feel pressured to tip the bamboo raft drivers.
-Some might ask for tips to row faster, but I doubt they want to exhaust themselves!
+- No need to tip bamboo raft drivers at Detian Waterfall.
+Some of the raft drivers will ask for tips to row faster.
+I doubt they actually want to tire themselves out!

-- Avoid buying cigarettes or coffee from the Vietnamese boats at Detian Waterfall.
-They’re overpriced, and it’s illegal to bring them back into China.
+- No need to buy cigarettes or coffee from the Vietnamese boats at the Detian Waterfall.
+They are overpriced, and you are not allowed to bring it back into China.

 Final Thoughts